 - Review your taxable bond holdings with your tax professional before December 31, 2014.

 - Notify your advisor in writing, before December 31, 2014, of the elections you made with the IRS.
 This will allow your account to be properly set up to comply with cost basis reporting requirements for bonds for 2014.
+Per IRS requirements, your financial organization will assume that you have elected to amortize bond premiums, unless written instructions are provided.
 If you are making changes, your financial organization should be able to provide an election document.
+If your financial organization does not offer one, a sample election document is available for download.**

 - Learn about all available cost basis elections and accrual methods for bonds (see table below).